Skip to content

 Introduction

-Authentication is an indispensable feature in Web Applications, the facades.Auth() module of Goravel provides support for JWT.
+Authentication is an indispensable feature in Web Applications, the facades.Auth() module of Goravel provides support for JWT and Session drivers, and you can customize the driver and user provider.

 Configuration